cloudquery/cloudquery/plugins/source/crowdstrike/README.md

 # CrowdStrike Plugin

-This plugin pulls information from Crowdstrike and loads it into any supported CloudQuery destination (e.g. PostgreSQL).
+This plugin pulls information from CrowdStrike and loads it into any supported CloudQuery destination (e.g. PostgreSQL).

 ## Links